-This is a discussion on Canister filter as a gravel vacuum within the Freshwater Aquarium Equipment forums, part of the Freshwater Aquarium category; -->
+This is a discussion on Canister filter as a gravel vacuum within the Freshwater Aquarium Equipment forums, part of the Beginner Freshwater Aquarium category; -->

 Has anyone ever used a canister filter, such as a Rena filstar, to vacuum gravel?

 I had an old diatom fiter that had a gravel cleaning attachment.
 I'm sure you could use one with a canisiter, but I think all the debris would quickly fill up the filter.
 Might be a good option if you didn't want to change the water, otherwise regular siphoning would prob be best.
 Posted via Mobile Device

 As soon as I read your OP I thought what a great idea, but then as I lingered on it, maybe not.
 The idea will work, but then you have to spend all that time cleaning the filter.
 You don't want to leave the crud inside the filter for long after you've vacuumed.

 I think a better idea is to find a "used" diatom filter or a used Marineland Magnum filter, both would be easier to clean:

 Trust me, I have considered the 'cleaning the filter' each time.
 Plus it would have to be left open to the air to dry as well.

 A cheapie siphon, or vacuum that recycles the water back in probably is the easiest.

 What I (and many other members) do is use a siphon during a weekly water change.
 You can siphon out your tank water your removing and during the process vacuum the gravel bed....it will help to remove all the debris and excess fish waste....